SpeakerNet News Teleseminars

 - why an LLC may be the ideal way to set up your business

-Note: Cole will give general concepts to consider, but you need to check with your legal counsel on specifics to your situation and locality.
+Note: Cole gives general concepts to consider, but you need to check with your legal counsel on specifics to your situation and locality.

 Cole Silver, JD, is the founder and owner of Cole Silver and Associates, LLC, a unique law firm that provides outsourced general counsel services to CEOs and business leaders.
 Cole is a senior-level executive with over 27 years of legal experience, having served as general counsel for several high-growth companies, including one of the most profitable banks in the U.S., a national life and credit insurance company, the largest commercial MasterCard issuer in the U.S., a Fortune 500 equipment finance company, and the third largest Internet banking payments company in the U.S.